analpa1997/AMICOurses/README.md

 ### Advanced funcionality

 * Restrictions in order to enter in a course
-* Recommend a course according to previous courses done by the student
+* Recommend a course based on previous courses done by the student

 ---

 ### Advanced Technology

-* Generate PDF with some information (students' califications, final certificates)...
+* Generate PDF with useful information (students' califications, final certificates)...

 ---